LHarveyDev/tree-of-knowledge/README.md

   - Responsive on all device sizes.
 Checked via user feedback and the websites [Media Genesis](https://responsivedesignchecker.com/) and [Am I Responsive](https://amiresponsive.co.uk/).

   - Interactive elements.
-Created using Javascript.
+Created using vanilla Javascript.

 ## Technologies Used